 Dr Yingru Li

-Yingru has a strong interest in theories of justice and politics.
-With a concern for social justice and human rights, Yingru is keen on doing research that could have policy significance and impacts on the practice of corporate accountability for human rights.
-In translating the theoretical concerns to the practice, Yingru is closely engaged in projects of both UK and China on topics, such as human rights issues along a supply chain, social justice and equality in less developed regions.
+With a concern for social justice and fairness, Yingru is interested in research that could have policy significance and impacts on the practice of corporate accountability for human rights and sustainable economy.
+In translating the theoretical concerns to the practice, she is closely engaged in projects that explore human rights issues in the corporate world and how to mobilize businesses to be “better” and more responsible.

 Yingru is a member of the School's Accounting research cluster and is also co-convenor of the Glasgow Human Rights Network.